Haylee24/Healthcare-Customer-Retention-Analysis/README.md

 ## Dashboard Preview
 ![Dashboard Walkthrough](dashboard_demo.gif)
 ## Introduction
-Helium Health provides SaaS platform infrastructure to hospitals and clinics across Nigeria, including hundreds of public and private facilities across Lagos State — from large teaching hospitals to small primary health centres.
+Primera Health provides SaaS platform infrastructure to hospitals and clinics across Nigeria, including hundreds of public and private facilities across Lagos State — from large teaching hospitals to small primary health centres.
 This project analyses facility-level subscription and engagement data to help the business understand which customers are healthy, which are quietly disengaging, and where churn is concentrated: before a facility cancels rather than after.

 ## Problem Statement
-Helium Health's Customer Success team had no reliable way to tell which subscribed hospitals were at risk of churning until after they had already stopped using the platform.
+Primera Health's Customer Success team had no reliable way to tell which subscribed hospitals were at risk of churning until after they had already stopped using the platform.
 Churn was only visible in hindsight, once revenue had already been lost.

 This project answers:

-"How can Helium Health identify hospitals that are at risk of churning before they stop using the platform?"
+"How can Primera Health identify hospitals that are at risk of churning before they stop using the platform?"

 Specifically, it aims to answer: